Lan Samantha Chang

-Lan Samantha Chang (Chinese: 張嵐; pinyin: Zhāng Lán; born 1965) is an American novelist and short story writer.
-She is the author of The Family Chao (2022) and short story collection Hunger.
+Lan Samantha Chang (張嵐 (Zhāng Lán); born 1965) is an American novelist and short story writer.
+She is the author of the novel The Family Chao and short story collection Hunger.
 For her fiction, which explores Chinese American and Taiwanese American experiences, she is a recipient of the Anisfield-Wolf Book Award, the Berlin Prize, the PEN Open Book Award and the Rona Jaffe Foundation Writers' Award.

-She is the Elizabeth M. Stanley Professor in the Arts at the University of Iowa and the Director of the Iowa Writers' Workshop since 2005.
+She is the Elizabeth M. Stanley Professor in the Arts at the University of Iowa and has been the director of the Iowa Writers' Workshop since 2005.
 She is the first woman, and the first Asian American, to hold the position.

 Early life and education

 Chang was born to a waishengren family in Appleton, Wisconsin.
 Her parents had moved to Taiwan following the Retreat of the government of the Republic of China to Taiwan, then moved to the United States to attend college.

-Chang's mother, Helen Chung-Hung (1937–2014), was born in Shanghai and, at age twelve, moved in 1949 to Taiwan, where she graduated as valedictorian from Taipei First Girls' High School.
-She was the top female high school student in Taiwan during her graduation year.
+Chang's mother, Helen Chung-hung (1937–2014), was born in Shanghai and, at age twelve, moved in 1949 to Taiwan, where she graduated as valedictorian from Taipei First Girls' High School.
+Chung-hung was the top female high school student in Taiwan during her graduation year.
 Chang's father, Nai Lin Chang (1922–2020), was born in Beijing and, after leaving mainland China for Taiwan, served as a lieutenant colonel in the Republic of China Armed Forces and oversaw a production factory in Taiwan.
 He later graduated from Columbia University with a degree in chemical engineering and Helen received an undergraduate education at Mount Mercy College.
 Nai Lin later returned to China in the 1980s on a visit.

-After high school, Chang was educated at Yale University, where she earned her Bachelor of Arts degree in East Asian studies and was an editor at the Yale Daily News.
-She worked briefly in publishing in New York City, earning her Master of Public Administration (M.P.A.) degree from the John F. Kennedy School of Government of Harvard University.
-She is a graduate of the Iowa Writers' Workshop and was a Stegner Fellow in fiction at Stanford University.
+After high school, Chang graduated from Yale University with a Bachelor of Arts in East Asian studies.
+As an undergraduate at Yale College, she was an editor of the Yale Daily News.
+She then worked briefly in publishing in New York City, and earned an M.P.A. from the Harvard Kennedy School and an M.F.A. from the Iowa Writers' Workshop.
+She was also a Stegner Fellow in fiction at Stanford University.